rwilliams58/onnx/docs/Operators.md

 ### <a name="Softmax"></a><a name="softmax">**Softmax**</a>

-  The operator computes the softmax normalized values for each layer in the batch of the given input.
+  Softmax computes the softmax normalized values for each layer in the batch of the given input.
 The input is a 2-D tensor (Tensor<float>) of size (batch_size x input_feature_dimensions).
 The output tensor has the same shape and contains the softmax normalized values of the corresponding input.

-  X does not need to explicitly be a 2D vector; rather, it will be coerced into one.
-For an arbitrary n-dimensional tensor X \in [a_0, a_1, ..., a_{k-1}, a_k, ..., a_{n-1}] and k is the axis provided, then X will be coerced into a 2-dimensional tensor with dimensions [a_0 * ... * a_{k-1}, a_k * ... * a_{n-1}].
+  X does not need to explicitly be a 2D vector; rather, it will be made into one.
+For an arbitrary n-dimensional tensor X \in [a_0, a_1, ..., a_{k-1}, a_k, ..., a_{n-1}] and k is the axis provided, then X will be made into a 2-dimensional tensor with dimensions [a_0 * ... * a_{k-1}, a_k * ... * a_{n-1}].
 For the default
-  case where axis=1, this means the X tensor will be coerced into a 2D tensor of dimensions [a_0, a_1 * ... * a_{n-1}], where a_0 is often the batch size.
+  case where axis=1, the X tensor will be made into a 2D tensor of dimensions [a_0, a_1 * ... * a_{n-1}], where a_0 is often the batch size.
   In this situation, we must have a_0 = N and a_1 * ... * a_{n-1} = D.
   Each of these dimensions must be matched correctly, or else the operator